Promise Tracker

 Impairments in Japan and Turkey impacted farm profitability.
 Restructuring will take time, with trailing costs expected through FY27.

-Management reaffirmed SUV volume growth guidance of mid-to-high teens for FY26, supported by new EV launches and refreshes.
+Management reiterated SUV industry growth guidance of mid-to-high teens for FY26, unchanged from the start of the year.

 Management expects to sell over 80,000 EVs in FY27, driven by the three current models and a new model (BO7) launching in calendar 2027.